Subspace decomposition with defect diffusion coefficient: Offline-online approximation of the preconditioner

-where the local operators $\widetilde {\mathcal B}_i(A)$ are defined by the online combination from above.
-The coarse operator $\mathcal B_0(A)$ acts on the coarse space $V_H$ and is assembled and applied exactly.
-The efficient computation of the $\mathcal B_0(A)$ is discussed in Section \ref{sec:5.2}.
+The coarse operator $\mathcal B_0$ acts on the coarse space $V_H$ and is assembled and applied exactly.
 Since $\dim V_H \ll \dim V_h$, its computational cost is negligible compared to the patch-local solves.
-The operator $\widetilde {\mathcal B}(A)$ therefore preserves the additive structure of the exact subspace decomposition preconditioner, while avoiding the need to construct local operators for every realization of the coefficient.
-The idea is that $\widetilde {\mathcal B}(A)$ is an approximation of $\mathcal B(A)$ and we will analyze the effect of this approximation via perturbation arguments in the next section.
+An efficient implementation of $\mathcal B_0$ is described in Section \ref{sec:5.1}.
+The operator $\widetilde {\mathcal B}$ therefore preserves the structure of the exact two-level additive Schwarz preconditioner, while avoiding the repeated construction of realization-dependent local operators.

+Analogously to \eqref{eq:B_matrix}, we also state the corresponding matrix realization of \eqref{eq:B_oper} by replacing each exact local inverse by its offline-online approximation.
+Let $\widehat{K}^{(\ell)}:=\widehat{K}(A^{(\ell)})$ denote the stiffness matrix assembled on the reference patch $\widehat{\omega}$ using the reference coefficient $A^{(\ell)}$.
+Then the corresponding matrix realization of the approximate offline-online preconditioner becomes